AdobeDocs/magento-learn.en/help/overview.md

 Basic entry-level subsets of some of the most thorough Magento courses include:
 * [Intro to Magento for Developers](./backend/fi-magento-devs/1-1-fi-dev231.md) is an overview of the platform for backend developers
-* [Intro to Magento for Business Users](./business-users-operations/free-intro-magento-for-business-users/1-1-introduction-fim2-3-biz-users.md) will help anyone get to know Admin side of Magento
+* [Intro to Magento for Business Users](./business-users-operations/free-intro-magento-for-business-users/1-1-introduction-fim2-3-biz-users.md) will help anyone get to know administrative side of Magento
 * [Migrating from Magento 1 to Magento 2](./migration/migrate-m1-m2-wagento/1-migrate-m1-m2.md) is a huge topic with several videos and series to help anyone understand what is involved in a Magento migration

 Many of these videos come from users just like you in the Magento Community.
 All of the videos were created by Magento experts with several years experience.